 My osteoporosis adventures are fascinating, with unexpected twists and turns that I am able to share with you right here on this blog.
-For example, while working on the Save Our Bones Program, I found a breakthrough bone cell study funded by no less than the NASA Space Agency.
+For example, while working on the Osteoporosis Reversal Program, I found a breakthrough bone cell study funded by no less than the NASA Space Agency.

 Plants: Nature’s air filters

 Today I want to share with you another breakthrough NASA discovery that you can easily implement to improve your bone health.
 It has to do with specific plants that are particularly effective at removing indoor toxins.

 All plants take in CO2 (carbon dioxide) and release oxygen.
 This is important to your health in general and also to your bone health.
 I explain in the Osteoporosis Reversal Program that exposure to CO2 increases bone loss and that opening windows at home to prevent CO2 accumulation is an important Osteoporosis Reversal Program “Action!
 Step”.

 But the NASA study titled “Foliage Plants for Removing Indoor Air Pollutants from Energy Efficient Homes” by Dr. B.C.
 Wolverton, Anne Johnson, and Keith Bounds goes further.

 The researchers spent two years testing 19 different house plants for their ability to remove the three most commonly found indoor pollutants: benzene, formaldehyde, and trichloroethylene.

 Dangerous bone-thinning chemicals may be lurking inside your home

 The above chemicals acidify your body pH and cause calcium to leech out of your bones and into your blood stream.
 And because this toxic trio emanates mostly from products used in home construction and decoration, it is more than likely that you are exposed to them.

 Let’s take a closer look at the source of the three indoor pollutants that can rob your bones of their density and cause other undesirable health symptoms.